rockettheme/docs/Docs/grav/themes/supra/atom_singlepagenav.md

 >> NOTE: This atom works best with the Fixed Header atom so as to allow the user to visit additional sections on the page by clicking on each menu item.

-By clicking on the atom, you will find the Global settings to be used for your Single Page Nav elements:
+By clicking on the atom's cog icon, you will find the Global settings to be used for the Single Page Nav atom:

 ![](assets/spn2.jpg)